 Controlling your labor costs

 The cost of labor is a very important segment of your overall cost structure.
 As a percentage you are looking to keep your cost of labor below 20 percent.
-That means the use of a lot of part time labor during busy periods, and scheduling long workdays for some part timers that doesn't put them over 40 hours in any week.
+That means while you are building your pizza business, you will be the main source of labor, and you will use some part time labor during busy periods,

 You need to understand that you only need to have workers on the job when they are really needed for producing pizzas.
 That is the only way to keep your labor cost below 20 percent.

 The next thing to understand about controlling your labor costs are your hiring and firing practices.
 You need to learn to hire slowly, and to fire fast.
 If any employee gives you a reason to fire them you do it quickly, and then mark their file so that you don't rehire them.